 - Determine your objective (more than “just” winning a distinguished award).
 Consider where and what you want to study, such as in a program abroad focusing on a foreign language or at a specific institution well known in your field of study.
 Or, pick a funding sponsor that's in alignment with your values, goals and accomplishments (e.g., Ford Foundation, National Science Foundation, Hertz, etc.)

 - Review the resources.
 The Graduate College has identified various distinguished awards that we support through targeted initiatives (i.e., Ford Fellowships, NSF-GRFP, AAAS STPF, NAEd/Spencer, Fulbright, others), but there are many others to consider.
 You should be begin by exploring the Graduate College's Distinguished Awards page and ONSA's awards database.

 - Plan your application process.
 After you identify the awards you are interested in applying to, carefully review the deadlines, criteria, and application process.
 Some awards, such as Fulbright, Boren, and Schwarzman require ASU endorsement or other pre-application screening.

 - If you are applying for an award that requires ASU endorsement, you will need to work with the Distinguished Graduate Fellowships Office to ensure that your application is complete and that supplementary materials are properly submitted on your behalf.
 You may also need to participate in a committee interview and will likely need to participate in an internal campus-review application system that takes place earlier than the sponsor's published deadline.

-If selected as a finalist for an award that has an interview stage, ONSA and the Graduate College will organize practice interviews to help you prepare.
+If selected as a finalist for an award that has an interview stage, the Distinguished Graduate Fellowships Office will organize practice interviews to help you prepare.